zhang1980s/prometheus-lab/DEPLOYMENT_GUIDE.md

 #### For Grafana:

-Log in to Grafana with the default credentials, then:
-1. Go to Configuration (gear icon) > Users
-2. Click on the admin user
-3. Click "Change Password"
-4. Enter and confirm your new password
+When you first log in to Grafana with the default credentials (admin/admin), you'll be automatically prompted to change your password.
+This is a security feature of Grafana to ensure you don't continue using the default password.

+After setting your new password, you'll be logged in and can start using Grafana.

 ### 2. Add Target EC2 Instances for Monitoring